maxkferg/python-pmml/docs/spec.md

 PMML can also be used to represent CNN regression models.
 Formally, regression models approximate a mapping function ( *f* ) from input variables ( X ) to a continuous output variable ( Y ).
 A continuous output variable is a real-value, such as an integer or floating-point value, or a tensor of continuous values.
 The existing *FieldRef*  PMML element is used to define regression models.
 If a *FieldRef* is contained in a *NetworkOuput* then it returns a copy of any specified tensor in the neural network.
 If the *FieldRef* has a double datatype, then it converts a single element tensors to a single double value.

 PMML can be used to represent CNN segmentation models.
 Semantic segmentation is one of the fundamental tasks in computer vision.
 In semantic segmentation, the goal is to classify each pixel of the image in a specific category.
-Formally, semantic segmentation models approximate a mapping function ( *f* ) from an input image ( X ) to a tensor of object classes (Y).
-Most modern neural network architectures learn a mapping between the input image and a tensor that describes the class likelihood for each pixel, where   is the number of predefined classes.
+Formally, semantic segmentation models approximate a mapping function ( *f* ) from an input image (X) to a tensor of object classes (Y).
+Most modern neural network architectures learn a mapping between the input image and a tensor that describes the class likelihood for each pixel.
 The final step is to select the class with the largest likelihood for each pixel.
 The proposed PMML extension introduces a *DiscretizeSegmentation* element that defines this transformation.
 Specifically, *DiscretizeSegmentation* describes a transformation that takes an input tensor and outputs a tensor containing the most likely pixel classes.

 ## Example

 In this example, PMML is used to represent a CNN model to classify hand-written digits.
 The input of the model is a grayscale image with a size of 14 x 14 x 1.
 The model contains two convolutional layers, each with a single 3x3x1 convolutional filter.
-The model also contains a *MaxPooling* layer to reduce the spatial size of the feature representation and two *Dense* layers that predict the hand-written digits.
+The model also contains a *MaxPooling* layer to reduce the spatial size of the feature representation.
+After the convolutional and pooling layers, a single *Flatten* layer is used to reshape the feature map to a vector.
+Two consecutive *Dense* layers use the feature vector to predict the hand-written digit label.
 The output of the model is a string from the set {"zero", "one", ... "nine"} that matches the number in the input image.
 The PMML file for the trained model is shown below: